Importance and Benefits of Preschool Education

 Children learn to take care of themselves and others

-Children’s sense of competence and self-worth grow as they learn to take care of themselves and help others.
+Children’s sense of competence and self-worth grows as they learn to take care of themselves and help others.
 Teachers appeal to a young child’s desire to engage in activities by offering them chances to help out in the classroom, for example, by setting the table at snack time or helping in other little ways.
 Children are expected to wash their hands before snack time, keep personal belongings in their respective places and put away toys before moving to a new activity.

 Throughout their school years, much of children’s learning takes place in the company of their peers.
 Children are introduced to various types of behaviours required to function successfully in a formal school.
 Children learn to focus attention on the teacher, listen while others are speaking, and wait for their turn to speak.